 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Many rooms were probably plastered inside, and kiva walls were painted with bold geometric designs.
+Many of the great house rooms were probably plastered inside, and kiva walls were painted with bold geometric designs.

 Initial excavations led by Paul Martin for the Field Museum in the 1930s revealed one kiva (Kiva B) with an exceptionally well-preserved mural, and the kiva was backfilled to preserve it.
 Before backfilling, a portion of the mural in Kiva B was shellacked.